maptv/decalendar/docs/dekalendar.md

 ## Dates

-The Decalendar date format is `yyyy+ddd`, where `yyyy` is the four-digit year and `ddd` is the three-digit day-of-year (DOY).
+There are two main Decalendar date formats is `yyyy+ddd` and `yyyy-ddd`, in which the four-digit year is followed by a positive or negative three-digit day-of-year (DOY) index.
+Each day in a year can be described by both a positive and a negative index.
+For example, `1977-001` and `1977+364` are both acceptable ways to express the birthday of Korean pop star Psy, who was born on December 31, 1977.
+The intuition behind the number -1 is that the leap day is the day before we reset our day count to 0.
+Negative indexes start from the end of the year, as they do in [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering) [programming languages](https://en.wikipedia.org/wiki/Zero-based_numbering#Usage_in_programming_languages), such as Python and JavaScript.

+Negative indexes tell us how many days are left in the year and provide consistent equivalents of Gregorian calendar dates in leap years.
+For example, December 25th is always Day -7, regardless of whether or not there is a leap year.
+Remembering the number -7 is a lot easier than remembering that December 25th is Day 358 in non-leap years and 359 on leap years.

+The Gregorian calendar leap day, February 29th, can be referred to either as Day 59 or Day -307, but only exists in leap years.
+In non-leap years, Day 59 is March 1 and Day -307 is February 28th.
+This illustrates a simple rule: to discuss the equivalent of Decalendar dates and Gregorian calendar dates, we should only use positive indexes before Day 59 and use negative indexes thereafter.
+Day 58 is always February 28th and Day -306 is always March 1.

+The

+Dates after Day 58 should use a negative index for consistent conversion to the equivalent Gregorian calendar dates.
+This is because Day 58 is February 28th, the day after which a leap day is added in Gregorian calendars.
+Negative indexes below (less than) -306 are safe from the scourge of the Gregorian calendar leap day.
+The

 The first 2 digits of the DOY tell us the current dek.
 For example, the midyear point is always in Dek 18, either at noon on Day 182 in non-leap years or midnight between Day 182 and Day 183 in leap years.
 To obtain the pent number, double the first two digits of the DOY and then add 1 if the last digit is greater than 4.
 For example, the midyear point occurs in pent 36.

 These calculations work for all Decalendar dates with two notable exceptions:
 - Dek 36 does not exist; the last 5 days of non-leap years are in Pent 72 and Quint 4.
 - Leap days are considered to be part of Pent -1.
-The intuition behind the number -1 is that the leap day is the day before we reset our day count to 0.
-Negative indexes start from the end of the year, as they do in zero-indexed programming languages, such as Python and JavaScript.

 To eliminate the impact of leap days on negative indexes, the final day of

+Negative timestamps start at -365.00000, but then change to +364.99999 in the next beat.

 This means that Day -1 is the last day of the year, Pent -1 is the last 5 days of the year, and Dek -1 is the last 10 days of the year.

 Negative indexes tell us how many much time is left in a year and provide a way of describing the final days of any year, regardless of whether or not it is a leap year.
 Negative day indexes can be used in Decalendar dates.
-For example, `1977-001` and `1977+364` are both acceptable ways to express the birthday of Korean pop star Psy, who was born on December 31, 1977.
 We can easily tell that the year `1977` is not a leap year, because odd-numbered years are not evenly divisible by 4 (a necessary but not sufficient [criteria for a leap year](https://en.wikipedia.org/wiki/Leap_year#Gregorian_calendar)).

 To prevent the leap day from throwing the system of positive and negative indexes system out of alignment, the negative index of leap days (Day 365) is Day -0.
 In mathematics and programming, -0 is the same is 0. the first day of a leap year, but does not exist in non-leap years, which start with Day -365.
 In non-leap years, Pent 0 is synonymous with -73, and Quint 0 is the same as Quint -5, but this pattern does not hold true for leap years, because the leap day throws everything out of alignment.